daikokutein/Alris/README.md

 ## Overview

 Alris is a sleek, privacy-focused URL analyzer that lets users check links and maintain a local history of scanned URLs.
-The app features a modern UI with glowing cyan accents, smooth animations, dark mode support, and intuitive navigation.
+The app features a modern UI with an eye-catching cyan eye logo, elegant dark purple theming, smooth animations, dark mode support, and intuitive navigation.

 ## Features